Bristol station (Virginia): Named trains and end of service

-Passenger service to Bristol station ended with the discontinuance of the Birmingham Special on April 30, 1971, when Amtrak assumed control for intercity passenger service in the United States.
+Passenger service to Bristol station ended with the discontinuance of the N&W's and Southern Railway's Birmingham Special on April 30, 1971, when Amtrak assumed control for intercity passenger service in the United States.
 The station was listed on the National Register of Historic Places in 1980 as the Bristol Railroad Station.
 Around 2017, with Amtrak extending one daily Northeast Regional round trip to Roanoke, Bristol officials began advocating for a further extension to Bristol.